Grass not Glass

 We are in a major fight.
 With the growing number (and size) of solar farms encroaching on our landscape and productive farmland, we have taken on a hydra.
 Here in Devon, as elsewhere, a rash of huge solar farm applications is raining down on Local Planning Authorities.

-Solar Farms currently in planning are:
+Solar Farms recently in planning include:

 East Devon: